 Industry Analysis & Industry Trends

-Over the past five years, Private Schools industry revenue has marginally increased at an annualized rate of 0.1% to $53.7 billion, including an estimated 1.2% decline in 2014.
+Over the five years to 2014, Private Schools industry revenue has marginally increased at an annualized 0.1% to $53.7 billion, including an estimated 1.2% decline in 2014.
 Enrollment levels fell during the period, a trend attributable to rising costs and competition from charter schools.
 Most private schools operate on a nonprofit basis, although for-profit private schools are increasingly common and have a relatively low profit margin.

 According to a National Assessment of Educational Progress study, private schools often outperform public schools in achievement tests and provide safe, relatively advanced facilities.
 However, these offerings come at an increasingly high price... purchase to read more